Chipeyown/SPLiT-seq-Data-Analysis_Toolkit/README.md

 SDAT is designed for analysing SPLiT-seq data

-suitable for python2 and python3
+Suitable for python2 and python3

 # News